ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 ### `ITableColumn`

-This interface is what a column web components (i.e. a slotted column) must implement.
+This interface is what a column web component (i.e. a slotted column) must implement.

 ```TS
 interface ITableColumn {